 Truly Knowing What You Are Working With

 When you are in the middle of a conflict, it can be extremely difficult to actually hear what your partner is attempting to say to you.
 You may not be able to hear them over the clamoring of your own pain and suffering going on inside of you.
 And your partner may not be able to directly express what is truly happening inside of them.
 For instance, you may experience your partner being short with you and angry.
 You may never realize that what they are really feeling deep down inside are feelings of fear and hurt.
 If you knew that was how they felt, it would be easier for you to have a little more compassion for them.

 Good marriage counseling will help you sort out how each of you are really feeling.
 It will also help you to communicate to each other what is really going on inside.
 Simply knowing your partner’s process and what they are working with (not what you think they are working with) allows for more empathy and compassion for your partner and for yourself.

 These are just a few of the benefits you can expect from participating in marriage counseling.
 Much of it is just common sense.
 But common sense can sometimes be a rare commodity when trouble sits on the doorstep of a marriage.
 If conflict is visiting your household and you are not sure what to do about it, you may want to think about giving couples therapy a try.

 About Dan Kendrick

 Dan Kendrick at Dan Kendrick Counseling in Longmont, Colorado, specializes in depression treatment, couples counseling, self esteem counseling, grief counseling and more.
-He also conducts workshops and does public speaking engagements.
-You can reach Dan at (303) 485-9086 or by e-mail at email@example.com.
+To find out more about couples counseling click here.